 Nearby Gothic Ghost Town is also worth checking out.
 Originally a silver mining town it now has a second life as a facility for the Rocky Mountain Biological Laboratory.

 Where to Stay in Crested Butte: There are a number of developed campgrounds, as well as lots of dispersed free camping on National Forest land around Crested Butte.
 Another great low-budget option is the Crested Butte Hostel which has dorms, twin, and double rooms.

+For vacation rentals, stay at this one-bedroom apartment in downtown Crested Butte, or this clean and bright one-bedroom suite.
 For hotels, stay at the cozy European-style Cristiana Guesthaus, or the Nordic Inn which has a hot tub and is by Crested Butte Ski Resort.

 Where to Eat in Crested Butte: McGill’s for their hearty breakfasts, Secret Stash for perfect pizza in a cool boho setting, awesome pitas at a great price from Pitas in Paradise, inventive pasties from Tin Cup Pasty Co., delicious Indian dishes from Sherpa Cafe, and awesome bagels from Butte Bagels.

 Where to Drink in Crested Butte: Brick Oven Pizzeria and Pub for their excellent beer selection and sunny patio, craft cocktails in a romantic setting at The Dogwood, and local beer at The Eldo.